OasisDigital/angular-typed-forms-helpers/README.md

 ### npm

-`npm install --save-dev angular-typed-forms-helpers`
+`npm install --save-dev @oasisdigital/angular-typed-forms-helpers`

 ### yarn

-`yarn add --dev angular-typed-forms-helpers`
+`yarn add --dev @oasisdigital/angular-typed-forms-helpers`

 Then you can simply import the helper interfaces from `angular-typed-forms-helpers`.